 You will only need to pay the upgrading cost after the upgrading works in the precinct are completed and if you are the flat owner at the date of billing.
 Billing will only occur after the upgrading costs for the precinct and the flat owners' share of the upgrading costs are finalised.

 The images in the information provided herein are for illustrative purposes and the actual improvements (including the colour, type, design, dimensions and specifications of the actual improvements) installed may differ from the improvements shown in the ima21ges in the information provided herein.

 The time frame we give is an estimate and the information does not take into account any change that may occur subsequently.
 Please check with HDB on the exact billing date and if the information provided herein applies to your circumstances.

 To seek clarification of the Content, please visit www.hdb.gov.sg to obtain HDB’s contact details.

-For more information, you can refer to our HIP information booklet.
+For more information on the HIP works after a successful poll, you can refer to our HIP information booklet.